brucou/2048s/README.md

 - Rules of the original 2048 game: https://www.baeldung.com/cs/2048-algorithm
 - Given:
   - a game just started
-- When the users swipes down
+- When the users swipes up
 - Then:
   - the game board is updated as per the rules of the game
   - the current score is updated as per the rules of the game